uccser/cs-field-guide/text/chapters/en-computer-vision.md

 ## Face recognition

-{teacher}
+{panel type="teacher-note" summary="Introductory activity"}

 There is a [introductory activity here](http://csi.dcs.gla.ac.uk/workshop-view.php?workshopID=15) (this uses some simple properties to classify objects).
 You will need to register as a teacher with the site to download the activity.
 In the activity, students manually classify photos by measuring properties of real images.

-{teacher end}
+{panel end}

 Recognising faces has become a widely used computer vision application.
 These days photo album systems like Picasa and Facebook can try to recognise who is in a photo using face recognition --- for example, the following photos were recognised in Picasa as being the same person, so to label the photos with people's names you only need to click one button rather than type each one in.

-{image cv-face-recognition.jpg alt="Google's Picasa recognises these photos as being the same person"}
+{image filename="face-recognition-software-screenshot.jpg" alt="Google's Picasa recognises these photos as being the same person"}

 There are lots of other applications.
 Security systems such as customs at country borders use face recognition to identify people and match them with their passport.